sbrauer/midi-mpv/README.md

 You can control multiple MPV instances (by routing commands to distinct sockets).

-Refer to [sample mappers](sample-mappers) to get an idea of the midi mapping possibilities.
+Refer to [example mappers](example-mappers) to get an idea of the midi mapping possibilities.

 ## Usage

 You'll need to [install Clojure](https://clojure.org/guides/install_clojure) if you don't already have it.

-Many of the sample mappers depend on a custom MPV script that provides an alternative command to play a specific playlist item.
+Many of the example mappers depend on a custom MPV script that provides an alternative command to play a specific playlist item.
 Copy [sammy.lua](mpv/scripts/sammy.lua) to your MPV scripts folder (`~/.mpv/scripts`).

 Start up one or more instances of MPV such that each instance creates its own socket for receiving commands.